Folder 6 Sustainability - how does farming fit in ?

 I would like to suggest that both of the farms described above have a very high level of sustainability.
 In each case there is no mains water, gas or electricity as input into either farm.
 Pests are kept at bay by using the well established technique of crop rotation and only modest inputs, lime to adjust the acidity of the soil and DDT for pest control, were needed for the land and clothes, food and treats for the family.
 The Amish and Mennonite communities may well be farming in this sustainable way and their lifestyle could well be a lesson to us all.
 A recent conference describes some of the interesting features of Mennonite agriculture.

-If we step forward 100 years in time then this mode of farming in either locality, UK or Central America, could still be carried out
+If we step forward 100 years in time then this mode of farming in either locality, North Yorkshire, UK, or Central America, could still be carried out

-(a) if the land was still available and
+(a) if the land is still available and

 (b) if the weather does not changed significantly.